woocommerce/google-listings-and-ads/src/Tracking/README.md

     -   `checked`: indicate whether the checkbox is checked or unchecked.

--   `mc_phone_number_check` - Check for whether the phone number for Merchant Center exists or not.

-    -   `path`: the path where the check is in.
-    -   `exist`: whether the phone number exists or not.
-    -   `isValid`: whether the phone number is valid or not.

 -   `mc_phone_number_edit_button_click` - Clicking on the Merchant Center phone number edit button.

     -   `view`: which view the edit button is in.
 Possible values: `setup-mc`, `settings`.